Mega Man Battle Network 6: Critical response

 Both versions were released to mixed reviews, with Falzar and Gregar holding averages of 63 and 62 out of 100 on Metacritic respectively.

-Like with previous few games in the series, reviewers near-universally highlighted the lack of changes Battle Network 6 made from previous installments.
+Like with previous new games in the series, reviewers near-universally highlighted the lack of changes Battle Network 6 made from previous installments.
 It was commented by Frank Provo of GameSpot that "there's really nothing in Mega Man Battle Network 6 that wasn't in the previous games, but they'll likely feel compelled to finish this one anyway, since the story provides the payoff for events that have been building since the first game".
 Reviewers generally praised the new customization aspects, but felt they weren't enough to make the game feel different.

 Similarly, the game's presentation was also poorly received, with it often being unfavorably compared to contemporary GBA games.
 Mark Bozon wrote for IGN "you can see more than ever that the series is beginning to get lazy with presentation, as less and less unique animation is being used to tell the story", which GameSpy agreed with.
 GameSpot felt the music and sound effects were "serviceable", albeit holdovers from Battle Network 2, while GameZone called them "boring".
 It was agreed by reviewers that the game would only interest die hard fans or newcomers.